 Notes

-1 This reprint is a compilation as at 4 July 2008 of the Gas Standards Act 1972 and includes the amendments made by the other written laws referred to in the following table 3.
-The table also contains information about any reprint.
+This is a compilation of the Gas Standards Act 1972 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table 2.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table